RoyalXXX/bin2cpp/README.md

 ## A very fast and simple utility for converting a binary file into a C++ source file.

+## Where it can be used
+The resulting file can be used, for example, in **SFML** projects.
+As is known, SFML provides the function `openFromMemory(const void *data, std::size_t sizeInBytes)` for loading fonts, audio, images,  and other data from memory.
+However, the SFML library does not provide functions for loading resources into memory, so platform-specific functions must be used (for example, in WinAPI: FindResource, LoadResource, LockResource).

+A similar situation exists in other libraries, for example, **wxWidgets**, which has the `wxMemoryInputStream` class for working with data from memory, but likewise does not provide cross-platform methods for loading resources into memory.

+**bin2cpp** makes it possible to embed resources into the program’s executable file and load them into memory in a platform-independent way.

 ## Usage
 `bin2cpp <binary_file> <output_file> <array_name>`